Guide 10: LSTM multi-step load forecasting.

 Before wrapping up, let's review several common pitfalls that can quietly undermine your results.
 These mistakes are especially prevalent in time-series forecasting and are worth internalizing before moving to production.

 1. Fitting the scaler on the entire dataset.
 A surprisingly common error is calling scaler.fit_transform(all_data) before splitting into train/val/test.
 This lets the scaler “see” the mean and variance of future data, leaking information into training.
 Always call scaler.fit() on training data only, then scaler.transform() on validation and test sets.
-In this guide, we fit on the pre-2023 training window and transform the full series.
+In this guide, we fit on the first 70% of the data (training window) and transform the full series.
 The resulting statistics will be slightly different from those computed on all data, but the model evaluation will be honest.

 2. Overfitting with large models on small datasets.
 Our LSTM has 141,208 parameters.
-For Feeder F01 with 43,000+ hourly records and 26,000+ training sequences, this is a reasonable ratio.
-But if you adapt this model to a dataset with only a few thousand records, the same architecture will almost certainly overfit.
+With the SP&L representative seasonal weeks dataset, we have roughly 2,500 sequences and ~1,750 for training—this is already on the smaller side for this architecture.
 Watch for a widening gap between training and validation loss, and consider reducing hidden_size (e.g., from 128 to 32 or 64), increasing dropout, or using fewer LSTM layers.
+With a larger production dataset spanning multiple years of continuous data, the same architecture would have much more room to learn.
 The right model size depends on your dataset size.

 3. Confusing sequence shuffling with timestep shuffling.
 Setting shuffle=True in the training DataLoader is safe and beneficial—it shuffles the order in which complete sequences are presented to the model, improving gradient descent convergence.
 This is fundamentally different from shuffling individual timesteps within a sequence (which would destroy temporal patterns) or shuffling before the train/val/test split (which would leak future data).
 The chronological split must happen first; shuffling happens only within the training set at the batch level.